ithacaxyz/odyssey-examples/chapter1/eof/README.md

 +-----------------------------------------------------------------------------------------------------------------------------+
 ```

-We can see that contract has 1 container section.
-Container sections are used to store so-called subcontainers — contracts which can be deployed from our contract via `EOFCREATE` opcode.
-In this case our contract has a method deploying `Simple` contract, so we have a single subcontainer.
+We can see that the contract has 1 container section.
+Container sections are used to store so-called subcontainers — contracts which can be deployed from our contract via the `EOFCREATE` opcode.
+In this case our contract has a method deploying a `Simple` contract, so we have a single subcontainer.

 We can also see that our immutable `DATA` was placed into the data section.
-Data section is a separate part of bytecode which can store arbitrary immutable data which can be accessed via special `DATALOAD*` opcodes.
+The data section is a separate part of bytecode which can store arbitrary immutable data that can be accessed via special `DATALOAD*` opcodes.
 The rest of the data section is contract metadata.

-Deployed contract also has a single code section.
+The deployed contract also has a single code section.
 Code sections are similar to functions.
-They accept fixed number of inputs and return fixed number of outputs.
-In this case optimizer decided to only include a single code section, but if you will try disabling the optimizer (with `--optimize=false`) you will see that without it we have 18 code sections each of which keeps either external function or internal compiler logic.
+They accept a fixed number of inputs and return a fixed number of outputs.
+In this case the optimizer decided to only include a single code section, but if you try disabling the optimizer (with `--optimize=false`) you will see that without it we have 18 code sections, each of which keeps either external function or internal compiler logic.

 ## Gas usage